 Really, the only other characters that even could get this treatment are Hinagiku, Yukiji, named butlers (as most are just Red Shirts), and Isumi.
 Hinagiku gets her moment in the Butler Quest arc getting zapped by a demon-possessed Yukiji.
 Yukiji and Kotetsu share a moment with Hayate during the Mount Takao trip against an insanely huge and powerful grizzly bear.
 Isumi even gets one in the Greece Arc when her ultimate attack is defeated by Machina/Athena/Midas...whatever the heck the snake thing was.
 Hayate simply takes the brunt of it since he's established as the Iron Butt Monkey of the series.

-Worf Had The Flu - There actually is usually a reason for Hayate losing fights or having a much harder time than he should.
-The primary reason is that he's actually a trained swordsman, though he lied about early on and is limited to fighting unarmed which could put him at a disadvantage.
+Worf Had the Flu - There actually is usually a reason for Hayate losing fights or having a much harder time than he should.
+The primary reason is that he's actually a trained swordsman, though he lied about early on and limits himself to fighting unarmed which, could put him at a disadvantage.
 Also he apparently has access to an MG3 and plenty of skill with it even before the start of the series - if he brought that thing to every fight he could winjust by waving it around (one-handed no less).
 Aside from that the biggest contributing factor is probably that he doesn't want to fight in the first place leading to him putting up with way more than he'd have to simply because he doesn't fight back.

 Workplace-Acquired Abilities - This is the explination given for many of Hayate's non-butler skills.
 Between the jobs he did for his father and the jobs he did to support himself since he was 8.
 His skills as a butler have a completely different origin.